haberdashPI/german_track/_research/plans.md

 ## 3. build-up and switching: near v far classification

-- [X] a. by condition: near v far, early v late, salience? (high low), maybe have different panels, main results
+- [X] by condition: near v far, early v late, salience? (high low), maybe have different panels, main results
+- [ ] redo near/far to use *just* the switch before a target !!
+- [ ] check high/low classification for early vs. late, check object condition (run stats or redo analysis with different target windows) !!
+- [ ] stats
-- [ ] b. can these been done with the median power?
+- [ ] can these been done with the median power?

 ### story

 The stability of the response across switches would be an indication